alirezakamranian/CleanArchSample/README.md

-<h3> Attention! </h3> The scenario implemented in this project is only for simplicity in understanding for </br> beginners and to show the functionality of the clean architecture and the methodologies used.
+<h3> Attention! </h3> The scenario implemented in this project is only for simplicity in understanding for </br> beginners and to show the functionality of the clean architecture and the methodologies(Cqrs,DDD) used.
 </br></br>
 <h3>Used Tecnologies</h3>.Net 8| Asp.net Core 8|Ef Core 8|Minimal/Rest-ful Apis
 </br>